antavelos/codabox/README.md

 # Codabox pre-interview exercise
 This exercise demonstrates a simple Django app running in Docker.
-Moreover a simple Makefile is provided assembling some basic docker and django commands under a common cli which can be used for setting up the environment and the project.
+Moreover a simple Makefile is provided assembling some basic docker and django commands under a common cli which can be used for setting up the environment and the app as well as interacting with it.

 ## Specs
 * It should expose a web page that display a "Hello [name]" message at the following URL: http://codabox-interview.dev/hello-world/[id] .
 The [id] should represent a database object containing the [name] part of the "Hello [name]" message.